williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 **How much filtering support is needed?**

 The filtering capabilities in the SCIM protocol are pretty broad but the common filtering use case with Okta is quite narrow -- determine if a newly created Okta user already exists in your app based on a matching identifier .
 This means the eq (equals) operator is all you really need to support for now.
 We "might" eventually support other operators but don't right now.
 Note that Okta only supports filtering via the eq operator on the SCIM userName attribute on the SCIM Server side.
 However, Okta can use any AppUser attribute on the Okta side for passing into the eq operator.
-Typically this would also be appuser.userName, but appuser.email or appuser.randomAttribute can also work.
+Typically this would also be `appuser.userName`, but `appuser.email` or `appuser.randomAttribute` can also work.

 ### Publishing Questions